coldshrine/study-notes/books/radical-focus.md

 This document is first and last a conversation tool.
 Set the tone of the meeting to be about team members helping each other to meet the shared goals they have committed to.

+Missing your goals without also seeing how far you've come is often depressing.
+Friday wins session is critical.
+Teams demo whatever they can, every team should share something.